geomarker-io/st_pm_hex/README.md

 - use `06_make_AOD_data.R` to extract all non-missing AOD data from folder of rasters as a data.table fst file keyed on h3 and date
 - `h3data_aod.fst` (saved as `s3://geomarker/st_pm_hex/aod.fst`) takes up 6.9 GB in RAM and 1.1 GB on disk

+## ?? get NEI data

+- [NEI](https://www.epa.gov/air-emissions-inventories/national-emissions-inventory-nei) is the National Emissions Inventory Database
+  - point data available in 2008, 2011, 2014, 2017
+- NEI has more than industrial emissions data
+  - [scc](https://ofmpub.epa.gov/sccwebservices/sccsearch/) is a code which defines the type of emissions
+  - includes aircraft, other non-point sources
+  - county = "Multiple (portable facilities)" is for non-point sources averaged over a whole county; use `fips code` in this case?

 ## ?? get GFED data

 - [GFED](https://www.geo.vu.nl/~gwerf/GFED/GFED4/) is the Global Fire Emissions Database